 Getting Around Los Angeles Without a Car can prove problematic.
 Due to the large distances Taxi’s can be expensive, and Due to the, at times, horrendous traffic, buses can be long boring treks.
 Walking, for the most part, is certainly out, so let’s take a detailed view of your options:

 Los Angeles Metro Rail system is one option for getting around without a car.
-It’s relatively cheap, safe, fast and will get you to most place you want to go to.
+It’s relatively cheap, safe, fast, and will get you to most places you want to go to.
 On the face of it a great option.
 The problem?
-It never really seems to go where we want it too.
+It never really seems to go where we want it to.
 Well not directly anyway.
 Most destinations will require at least one change. the exception?
 Downtown.
 And that’s the problem.

 Despite this it is still a valid option, it just doesn’t beat a car.
 However, it is the only option (helicopter aside) for beating the traffic.
 It’s just you might have to go so far out your way it may still take longer anyway.

 www.metro.net is the Systems home page and routes can be easily planned on there along with its full interactive Map.

 As for pricing well we mentioned it’s cheap, well actually it’s REALLY cheap! a one-way trip is a mere $1.75 including free transfers up to two hours.
 You can also purchase a $7 one-day pass or a $25 seven-day pass.
 But with the base fare being so cheap you would need to use the passes quite a bit to see good value.
 4 trips on the one-day pass and 14 on the seven.